International Project Management

 The countries are:

 Belgium: (the jagged Red line) The amplitudes of this line are a bit exaggerated, which is a limitation of PowerPoint (sorry).
 But the overall idea remains the same: Belgians have a need/urge to be specific and to plan things.
-However, the relative high score on Hierarchy (compared to Germany) causes friction in the process, since a high score on Hierarchy brings with it lots of political “under the table” power struggles.
-In general one could argue that all cultures that score relatively high on Hierarchy and Anxiety Avoidance have this same pattern.
+However, the relatively high score on Hierarchy (compared to Germany) causes friction in the process, since a high score on Hierarchy brings with it lots of political “under the table” power struggles.
+In general, one could argue that all cultures that score relatively high on Hierarchy and Anxiety Avoidance have this same pattern.

 USA/UK: (the red “staircase” line) A typical illustration of “Trial & Error” approach.
-First there is Action.
+First, there is Action.
 If that does not give the desired results there is (a bit) of planning/thinking.
 Etc… this is how Americans made it to the Moon after JFK pledged to make it there before the 60’s were over.
 Also, this explains the so-called Quick-start-guides in Anglo Saxon user manuals: “Get started in 7 steps“.
 If that does not work you can always revert back to the manual!

 Dutch: (the curly Blue line) This might look contradictory, but it actually is not.
 It shows the Dutch’ need for consensus and for so-called “Growing Insight” (voortschrijdend inzicht).
 This gives the Dutch the possibility to come back to an earlier decision made.
 Something that drives all the other cultures mentioned mad.

-Of course the above image is an over-simplification of international project management.
-But at the core it comes pretty close to the truth.
+Of course, the above image is an over-simplification of international project management.
+But at the core, it comes pretty close to the truth.

 In addition, you can observe that all cultures mentioned do come together after the same amount of time (at the same point).
 This is to illustrate that one way of working is not better, it is just different!

 What did I miss?
 Comments?
 Leave them at the end of this post